ansys/pydpf-core/doc/source/getting_started/licensing.rst

 License terms
 -------------

-When using the DPF Server from an ANSYS installation, the user has already agreed to the licensing terms when installing ANSYS.
+When using the DPF Server from an Ansys installation, the user has already agreed to the licensing terms when installing Ansys.

-When using a standalone DPF Server, the user needs to accept the ``DPF Preview License Agreement`` by following the indications below.
+When using a standalone DPF Server, the user must accept the ``DPF Preview License Agreement`` by following the indications below.
 Starting a DPF Server without agreeing to the ``DPF Preview License Agreement`` throws an exception.